zcai2672/apigee-edgemicro-docker/README.md

     ```

-    Test via curl using the generated external ip, please make sure that your endpoint is valid
+    To test the service endpoint, please make sure you are using a terminal on a seperate server or your local machine.
+Use generated external ip obtained from the previous step and run:
     ```
     curl -v http://<EXTERNAL-IP>:8000/hello/echo -v
     ```